awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

 A cross\-cluster connection is unidirectional from the source to the destination domain\.
 This means that the destination domain can’t query the source domain\.
 However, you can set up another connection in the opposite direction\.

-![\[Cross-cluster search authorization flow\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/ccs.png)
+![\[Cross-cluster search authorization flow\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/ccs.png)

 The source domain creates an "outbound" connection to the destination domain\.
 The destination domain receives an "inbound" connection request from the source domain\.

 **To set up a connection**

-1. On your domain dashboard, choose a domain, and choose the **Cross\-cluster search connections** tab\.
+1. On your domain dashboard, choose a domain and go to the **Connections** tab\.

-1. In the **Outbound cluster connections** section, choose **Connect**\.
+1. In the **Outbound connections** section, choose **Connect**\.

-1. On the **Connect clusters** page, in **Connection alias**, enter a name for your connection\.
+1. For **Connection Alias**, enter a name for your connection\.

-1. Choose between connecting a domain in your AWS account or in another account\.
+1. Choose between connecting a cluster in your AWS account or in another account\.
-   + To connect to a domain in your AWS account, from the dropdown list, choose the domain that you want to connect to and choose **Submit**\.
+   + To connect to a cluster in your AWS account, choose the domain from the dropdown menu and choose **Submit**\.
-   + To connect to a domain in another AWS account, specify the ARN of the remote domain and choose **Submit**\.
+   + To connect to a cluster in another AWS account, specify the ARN of the remote domain and choose **Submit**\.

-1. Cross\-cluster search first validates the connection request to make sure that the prerequisites are met to ensure compatibility\.
-If the domains are found to be incompatible, the connection request enters the “Validation failed” state\.
+1. Cross\-cluster search first validates the connection request to make sure the prerequisites are met\.
+If the domains are found to be incompatible, the connection request enters the `Validation failed` state\.

 1. After the connection request is validated successfully, it is sent to the destination domain, where it needs to be approved\.
-Until this approval happens, the connection remains in a “Pending acceptance” state\.
-When the connection request is accepted at the destination domain, the state changes to “Active” and the destination domain becomes available for queries\.
+Until this approval happens, the connection remains in a `Pending acceptance` state\.
+When the connection request is accepted at the destination domain, the state changes to `Active` and the destination domain becomes available for queries\.
    + The domain page shows you the overall domain health and instance health details of your destination domain\.
 Only domain owners have the flexibility to create, view, remove, and monitor connections to or from their domains\.

 After the connection is established, any traffic that flows between the nodes of the connected domains is encrypted\.
 If you connect a VPC domain to a non\-VPC domain and the non\-VPC domain is a public endpoint that can receive traffic from the internet, the cross\-cluster traffic between the domains is still encrypted and secure\.